judka-uriel/uriel-book/uriel_en.md

 itself: in the West, only requirements for ethical responses, but in China, repression for political unreliability.

-There is no possibility in principle of reaching an agreement with *bad actors*, such as *rogue states* and terrorists.
+There is no possibility in principle of reaching an agreement with bad actors, such as rogue states and terrorists.
 Therefore, democratic countries must continually stay one step ahead of them in AI development in order to have an advantage that enables them to counter all potential threats.
 For example, with the help of AI, develop such defensive measures that would protect against